 Data: Raw, Analyzed, Ladder, Table.
 The toggle buttons labeled A, R, and L are used to show or hide the curves for Analyzed Data, Raw Data, and Ladder Data.
+If the shift key is pressed while selecting Analyzed, Raw, or Ladder, then the selection will immediately be used for all plots in the window.
 The “Table” button shows the window with the report data and selects the row for the sample in the graph window.
 If there is no report file opened for this graph window, the user is prompted to select a report file or cancel.
 If a report file is selected, it is used for labeling alleles and artifacts.
-The “Table” pull down menu has a submenu for each plot and each of these submenus has a “Data” submenu with entries for these options.
-In addition to this, the “Table” pull down menu has a menu item labeled “Show Table” which performs the same action as the “Table” button.
+The “Graph” pull down menu has a submenu for each plot and each of these submenus has a “Data” submenu with entries for these options.
+In addition to this, the “Graph” pull down menu has a menu item labeled “Show Table” which performs the same action as the “Table” button.

 Channel.
 There is a toggle button for each channel labeled by the channel name and its background color corresponds to the color of the channel and its plot.
+If the shift key is down when pressing a “Channel” button, then only that channel will be display with all other channels hidden.

 Sync or Synchronize Axes.
 This toggle button or checked menu item is used to synchronize multiple plots when domain and/or range are modified.
 If this is selected, every time the view is changed, the view is updated on all other plots where this option is also selected.

 ILS or Show ILS.
 This option shows or hides vertical lines to indicate where the peaks are in the ILS channel.
 The color of the lines corresponds to the color of the ILS channel.
+If the shift key is pressed while selecting this option, the setting will be shown in all plots in the window.

 RFU or Show Minimum RFU.
 This option shows or hides one or more horizontal lines to indicate the location of the minimum RFU selected when the analysis was performed.
 The actual lines are for the minimum sample and/or ILS RFU depending on the selected channels.
+If the shift key is pressed while selecting this option, the setting will be shown in all plots in the window.

 Labels.
 This option determines how the alleles will be labeled.
 The options are None, Alleles, BPS, RFU, or Time.
+If the shift key is pressed while selecting this option, the setting will be shown in all plots in the window.
 The labels appear above the allele peaks and when the cursor is placed over a label, a box appears with detailed information about the allele.
 The loci are also displayed at the top of the plot unless “None” is selected.
 When the user clicks on a locus label, the plot is zoomed to the range and domain of that locus and if “Sync” is selected, all other synchronized plots are zoomed also.

 Artifacts.
 This option determines which artifacts are labeled: All, Critical, or None.
 The artifacts are labeled with an “A” and when the cursor is placed over the label a box appears with detailed information about the artifact.
+If the shift key is pressed while selecting this option, the setting will be shown in all plots in the window.